 In winter, scuba divers go to Cherubs Cave to see the placid and friendly Grey Nurse Sharks.
 But the passage between Moreton and Stradbroke Islands is also known for being a zone where bull sharks love cruising.
 Great White Sharks and Tiger Sharks are also known to be around, although they are almost never seen.
 It can feel weird to be briefed on how to react if a curious shark with a bad reputation comes to have a look at you.
 And not every scuba diver would enjoy the idea as some choose naively to forget about it.

 It won’t come as a surprise that there is a cave at Cherubs Cave.
 Although there are multiple entrances, they are deep and not easy to find.
 However, once you’re in, navigation isn’t too hard as you can see the lights of the exits.
 It’s a narrow cave with a total overhead, so a torch is necessary to stay safe and avoid touching surrounding wobbegong sharks and sharp rocks.

 But Cherub Caves is not all about the cave.
 We didn’t penetrate the cave when we dived there, as we took too long to find the entrance.
 There are many bommies with corals and anemones that attract abundant marine life.
 You can have fun wandering around the rocky gullies, with a few swim through and overhangs leading the way to a beautiful bottom full of kelps as you aim north.

-In winter, Grey Nurse Sharks mix with the stunning schools of fish and the turtles.
-You can hear the whales singing and see their show when you’re at the surface (or underwater if you’re super extra lucky).
+In winter, Grey Nurse Sharks mix with the stunning schools of fish and turtles.
+As they migrate along the coast of Queensland, you can hear the whales singing and see their show when you’re at the surface (or underwater if you’re super extra lucky).